A survey of the homology cobordism group: The Structure of T3Z

 \begin{introthm} The following homology $3$-spheres individually generate $\Z$ summands in $\TZ$: \begin{enumerate} \item $\Sigma(p,q,pqn-1)$ for each $n \geq 1$, \item $\Sigma(p,q,+pqn-1+pqm)$ for each $n,m \geq 1$, \item $\Sigma(p_n, q_n, r_n)$ for each $n \geq 1$ where $p_n q_n + p_n r_n - q_n r_n = 1$, \item $\Sigma(p_n, q_n, r_n+p_nq_n m)$ for each $n,m \geq 1$ where $p_n q_n + p_n r_n - q_n r_n = 1$. \end{enumerate} \end{introthm}

-In a similar fashion, we can pass the Brieskorn sphere $\Sigma(p,q,r+2pq)$ from the Brieskorn sphere $\Sigma(p,q,r)$ by applying twice $(-1)$-surgery along the singular fiber of degree $r$.
+In a similar fashion, we can pass to the Brieskorn sphere $\Sigma(p,q,r+2pq)$ from the Brieskorn sphere $\Sigma(p,q,r)$ by applying twice $(-1)$-surgery along the singular fiber of degree $r$.
 In \cite{SYZ21}, Seetharaman, Yue, and Zhu also observed that the maximal monotone subroots carrying the Floer theoretic invariants do not change after performing the above type of Seifert fiber surgeries consecutively.
 Recently, in \cite{KS22}, Karakurt and the author presented more families of homology $3$-spheres generating infinite rank summands in $\TZ$ by computing their connected Heegaard Floer homologies \cite{HHL18} effectively and using the invariants of Dai, Hom, Stoffregen, and Truong.
 Notice that the connected Heegaard Floer homology was introduced by Hendricks, Hom, and Lidman.
 Further, they proved that it is a homology cobordism invariant itself \cite{HHL18} unlike the classical or involutive Heegaard Floer homology.

 Together with the above observation, we can conclude the following theorem.
-In particular, the items \eqref{l} and \eqref{m} in Theorem~\ref{summands}, and the family of Dai, Hom, Stoffregen, and Truong are not homology cobordant to each other with a single exception, see the discussion in \cite{KS22}.
-Furthermore, the main result in \cite{DHST18} was reproven in Rostovtsev's paper \cite{R20} by providing a new homomorphism of $\TZ$ via the immersed curves machinery of Kotelskiy, Watson, and Zibrowius \cite{KWZ19}.
-This approach can be applied to the additional families in \cite{KS22}.
+In particular, two collections of families in the items \eqref{l} and \eqref{m} in Theorem~\ref{summands}, and the family of Dai, Hom, Stoffregen, and Truong in Theorem~\ref{DHST} are not homology cobordant to each other for any equal value of $n$, with a single exception, see the discussion in \cite{KS22}.
+However, their spans in $\TZ$ are not distinct, see \cite[Section~6]{DS17}.

-\begin{introthm} The following infinite families of homology $3$-spheres generate $\Z^\infty$ summands in $\TZ$: \begin{enumerate} \item $\{\Sigma(2n+1,3n+2,6n+1) \}^\infty_{ n=1}$, \item $\{\Sigma(2n+1,3n+1,6n+5) \}^\infty_{ n=1}$, \item $\{ \Sigma(2n+1,4n+1, 4n+3 + 2m(2n+1)(4n+1)) \}^\infty_{ n,m=1}$, \item $\{ \Sigma(2n+1,3n+2, 6n+1 + 2m(2n+1)(3n+2)) \}^\infty_{ n,m=1}$, \item $\{ \Sigma(2n+1,3n+1, 6n+5 + 2m(2n+1)(3n+1)) \}^\infty_{ n,m=1}$. \end{enumerate} \end{introthm}
+\begin{introthm}[\cite{DHST18, KS22}] The following infinite families of homology $3$-spheres generate $\Z^\infty$ summands in $\TZ$: \begin{enumerate} \item $\{\Sigma(2n+1,3n+2,6n+1) \}^\infty_{ n=1}$, \item $\{\Sigma(2n+1,3n+1,6n+5) \}^\infty_{ n=1}$, \item $\{ \Sigma(2n+1,4n+1, 4n+3 + 2m(2n+1)(4n+1)) \}^\infty_{ n,m=1}$, \item $\{ \Sigma(2n+1,3n+2, 6n+1 + 2m(2n+1)(3n+2)) \}^\infty_{ n,m=1}$, \item $\{ \Sigma(2n+1,3n+1, 6n+5 + 2m(2n+1)(3n+1)) \}^\infty_{ n,m=1}$. \end{enumerate} \end{introthm}